ericc-ch/ericc-ch/README.md

 Hi, I'm Erick

-I love open source and JavaScript!
+I love open source and the web platform!

-Currently learning Go just so I can use [Charm stack](https://charm.sh)
+~Currently learning Go just so I can use [Charm stack](https://charm.sh)~

+Currently bashing my head against the wall trying to wrap my head around [Effect](https://effect.website)

+---

-Here hoping I can be a full time open source maintainer :)
+Here's hoping I can be a full time open source maintainer :)

 Looking at you, yes you, Evan You